Interview with Christine Amorose of C’est Christine: Lucky 13 Questions

 Any inquiry into my high school and college years.
 I wasn’t exactly the model Catholic school girl.

-31 Responses to “Interview with Christine Amorose of C’est Christine: Lucky 13 Questions” Subscribe
+31 thoughts on “Interview with Christine Amorose of C’est Christine: Lucky 13 Questions

 My entire family watch Christmas Vacation every Christmas eve and it makes me laugh every time!
 Also love White Christmas.